tencentyun/intlcloud-documents/product_new/安全产品中心/密钥管理服务/快速入门/创建密钥_intl_en.md

 ## Directions
 1. Log in to the KMS Console.
 2. Select the region for which you want to create a key and click **Create**.
->!
-Currently, key type is only supported in Hong Kong.
+> Currently, key type is only supported in Hong Kong (China).

 ![](https://main.qcloudimg.com/raw/710e8c05c961055e581da69540287d01.png)